Major Car Insurance Discounts That Save You the Most Money

 For Safe, Low-Mileage Drivers

-Stack telematics (30-40%) + multi-car (25%) + anti-theft (23%) + low mileage (20%).
+Stack telematics (30-40%) + multi-car (25%) + anti-theft (23%) + low mileage (up to 25%).
 Safe drivers who monitor their habits and drive infrequently can achieve some of the highest savings rates available.

 For Students

-Layer good student (15%) + defensive driving (10%) + low mileage (20%) + paperless (5%).
-Young drivers who demonstrate responsibility both academically and behind the wheel can significantly offset the high cost of youth insurance.
+Layer good student (up to 25%) + defensive driving (10%) + low mileage (up to 25%) + paperless (5%).
+Young drivers who demonstrate responsibility both academically and behind the wheel can significantly offset the high cost of insurance for young adults.

 For Military Families